doyleLai/Arduino-DCC-Station/README.md

 1. Download and unzip the project.
 2. Open the folder "Arduino-DCC-Station" with Arduino IDE.
 3. Upload the program to your board.
 4. Wire the hardware.
-Make sure you have used an external power source to power the motor drive.
+Make sure you have used an external power source to power the motor driver.
 5. Connect to the USB Serial port of the Arduino.
 6. Send control messages and enjoy!